PAPAIN Overview Information

 Papain is taken from the fruit of the papaya tree.
 It is used to make medicine.

-Some people apply papain directly to the skin to treat infected wounds, sores, and ulcers.
+Some people apply papain directly to the skin to treat insect or animal bites, infected wounds, sores, and ulcers.

 How does it work?

-Papain contains substances called enzymes that help break down proteins.
+Papain contains substances that may help fight infection.